Random unitaries, Robustness, and Complexity of Entanglement: Introduction

 The paper is organized as follows: In Sect.~\ref{sec:model} we introduced the model used to generate the input states of our cooling algorithm.
 Then, in Sect.~\ref{sec:Method} we describe in detail the cooling algorithm and the different sets of local gates.
-Afterward, in Sect.~\ref{sec:results}, we describe the results obtained, with a particular focus on how the size of the system affects the evolution of different states under the action of the cooling algorithm.
+Afterward, in Sect.~\ref{sec:results}, we describe the results obtained, with a particular focus on how the size of the system, its quantum phase, and the gate set affects the evolution of the different states under the action of the cooling algorithm.
 In Sect.~\ref{sec:conclusion} we draw our conclusions.

-\section{The model}
+\section{The Model}

 As highlighted in the introduction, our goal is to apply an entanglement cooling algorithm (see also Sect.~\ref{sec:Method}) to states that are ground states of the same Hamiltonian but in different macroscopic phases.
-We focus on the ground states of the one-dimensional spin-1/2 transverse field Ising model (TFIM), which is the poster child of integrable models.
+We focus on the ground states of the one-dimensional spin-1/2 transverse field Ising model (TFIM), since it is a prototypical example of a many-body system possessing different macroscopic phases.
 It is defined by the following Hamiltonian,